 Social media: Daily specials will be announced on Facebook and Twitter

-Statistics demonstrate that loyalty cards are highly effective—Java Jake's will use a custom designed rewards card to promote repeat business.
+Statistics demonstrate that loyalty cards are highly effective — Java Jake's will use a custom-designed rewards card to promote repeat business.

 Section 5: Ownership and Management Plan

 This section describes the legal structure, ownership, and (if applicable) the management and staffing requirements of your business.
-See How to Write The Management Plan Section of the Business Plan.

 Java Jake's Coffee House is a private corporation registered in the state of Texas.
 The business is currently 100 percent owned by Jack Valdez and Juanita Sanchez: